 Piazza della Scala is named after the renowned Teatro alla Scala opera house; the building actually includes both the opera house and the Museo Teatrale alla Scala (La Scala Museum), dedicated to the history of La Scala and opera in general.
 On the opposite side of "La Scala", is the facade of Palazzo Marino, Milan's city hall.
 Most of the architecture of the square is due to architect Luca Beltrami.
 The centre of the square is marked by the monument of Leonardo da Vinci by sculptor Pietro Magni (1872).

 Merchants Square or Piazza Mercanti or Merchants Square is the true center of Milan.
 It was created from the middle of the thirteenth century (it is therefore older than Milan Cathedral) with a rectangular plan, and it was originally greater than what it is now.
 There were six openings toward it, corrisponding to the six parts in which the city was divided.
 The surrounding streets were named after the various activities carried out.

 The Borsa Italiana was established by Eugène de Beauharnais, viceroy of the Napoleonic Kingdom of Italy, through decrees dated 16 January and 6 February 1808.
 It is Italy's main stock exchange and is also informally known as Piazza Affari ("Business Square"), after the city square of Milan where its headquarters (the Palazzo Mezzanotte building) is located.

 The tour guides reserve the right to deny participation in any tour, to any person, for any reason.

-WALKABOUT TOURS could cancel a tour due to extenuating circumstances.
+CITYWALKERS could cancel a tour due to extenuating circumstances.